jariast/obsidian-notes/React/VIM Config/Shortcuts.md

 ## Add surrounding chars to

+The `ys` shortcuts only work in nvim, they require a plugin that we installed there

 `ys` + `motion` + `<surroundingChar>`

 Example: To surround a word with the `"` char, we can use: